opendatalabrdc/Blog/Database_Quality_Analysis_Building_overlaps_and_irregular_geometries_Various_cartographic_projects_comparison.md

 In this second article on topological analysis, superimposed objects (ie. buildings, roads, streams, land use polygons, etc) are added to the list of objects flagged for more analysis.

-During the Open Cities Africa Conference in Dar Es Salaam this week, the participating cities will discuss the quality of the data.
-This is important to ensure the credibility of volunteered cartographic projects and to provide useful data for different projects that require geographic data.
-The following comparison of mapping projects from different participating cities and the proposed analytical approach will hopefully contribute to this discussion.
+The Open Cities Africa project started recently with 12 participant cities.
+The comparison below presents data for these 12 cities.
+This offers the possibilily to compare the OSM database for various areas of Africa.
+Comparison of quality data for these cities is interesting to see how it can help to improve the OSM Database.
+We propose an analytical approach that will hopefully contribute to discussions about data quality and the development of OSM in various localities.

 # Quality Analysis - Buildings and other Objects Overlaps